altunenes/sorceress/docs/explanations of illusions.md

 `sorceress.blackhole(outputname="blackhole",height=800, width=800, circle_size=10, circle_color=(0, 0, 0),kill=False) `

-This is a recent optical illusion that was described by Laeng et al (2022).
-According to the paper, the change rates of pupil diameters were significantly related to the illusory motion phenomenology only with the black holes.
-You can try it with the other colors though.
+This optical illusion, described by Laeng et al (2022), is based on the relationship between pupil diameter and the perception of motion.
+The study found that the change in pupil diameter was significantly correlated with the illusion of motion only when the "holes" were black.
+However, the illusion can be experienced with different colors, as the function offers various parameters to experiment with.
-"The findings demonstrate that the reflex to dilate or contract the pupils is not a closed-loop system, like a photocell opening a door, that is only sensitive to the amount of light stimulating the photoreceptor.
-Instead of just adjusting to real energy, the eye may also respond to perceived and even imagined light."

-The illusion appeared most effective when the hole was black.
-However, I added many parameters so you can try different colors.
+The findings suggest that the reflex to dilate or contract the pupils is not solely influenced by the amount of light stimulating the photoreceptor, but may also respond to perceived and even imagined light.
+The illusion was most effective when the hole was black, but individuals may experience it differently.

 ## 22-colorgrids

 ![colorgrids](./assets/final.png)

-If you look closely enough you will see the original image is black and white.
-However, via colorful stripes your brain into seeing a color image.
-Basically, our brain is trying to fill the gaps between the stripes and it gives us an overall impression of what's there.
+This optical illusion uses colorful stripes to trick the brain into perceiving a color image, even though the original image is black and white.
+Our brain attempts to fill in the gaps between the stripes, resulting in an overall impression of a colored image.
+This maybe real world application of Munker Illusion (?)

 You can call the function like this:

 ```